Chanua

 Using participatory approaches, I iteratively co-designed prototypes with both the users and stakeholders.

-with the girls to ensure desirability and suitability
+and with the girls to ensure desirability and suitability

 with the school teachers and Red Cross volunteers to create ownership